Running Bowline Knot

 Unlike a standard bowline, which can slide down smooth surfaces if tension is lost, the running bowline excels as a non-slip anchor.
 If you are tying around a vertical I-Beam or a column, the cinching action allows it to grip the steel and stay in place exactly where you set it.

-Pro Tip: Because the Running Bowline requires tension to stay tight, it can slip if the line is slack.
+Pro Tip: When used for bundling, the Running Bowline requires tension to stay tight, as it can slip if the line is slack.
 Always secure it with slipped Half-Hitches or keeper knots if the load isn't constant.